The Kubernetes Scaling Problem: People vs. Tools

 Kubernetes is complex and relatively new

 Because of that, the number of highly-qualified engineers available in the market is small.
-Engineers are often motivated to work on ‘prestige’ projects and when they possess an advanced skill that is in high demand, they’re unlikely to join organizations that don’t provide projects that match their expectations.
-This presents a challenge for the majority of organizations in hiring and retaining these people.
+Engineers are often motivated to work on ‘prestige' projects and when they possess an advanced skill that is in high demand, they're unlikely to join organisations that don't provide projects that match their expectations.
+This presents a challenge for the majority of organisations in hiring and retaining these people.

-Over 40% of organizations that have begun the process say that the inherent complexity and shortage of skills is preventing them from advancing.
+Over 40% of organisations that have begun the process say that the inherent complexity and shortage of skills is preventing them from advancing.

 Kubernetes adoption trajectory

-The Kubernetes experience follows a common trajectory across most organizations, which is littered with pitfalls for inexperienced engineers.
+The Kubernetes experience follows a common trajectory across most organisations, which is littered with pitfalls for inexperienced engineers.

-The organization starts off with no containers and no orchestration.
+The organisation starts off with no containers and no orchestration.
 Developers will try a POV/POC application and discover that it works relatively well.
-Then they will try containerizing existing applications, where they’ll quickly find that major refactoring is needed and organizational behaviors will have to change to accommodate it.
+Then they will try containerising existing applications, where they’ll quickly find that major refactoring is needed and organisational behaviours will have to change to accommodate it.

 Around this time, engineers may grow disillusioned with Kubernetes and ask if the conversion is really worth the effort.

-So if scaling Kubernetes isn’t practical by scaling the team, what can organizations that desire to use it do?
+So if scaling Kubernetes isn't practical by scaling the team, what can organisations that desire to use it do?

 Seeing Kubernetes success with tooling